arinal/Z2IO/README.md

 io.unsafeRunSync()
 ```
 Now the runloop will interpret all of the structures constructed in previous `for` comprehension.
-If async boundary is hit, wait until the async handler is finished using semaphore.
+If async boundary is hit, it waits until the async handler is finished using semaphore.
 Since we called `IO.never`, this will block the main thread forever.

 We can also executes the async version even though the execution will still never be finished due to `IO.never`,  but now the main thread is not blocked.